-In 2014, the market takes place every Wednesday from from May 14 to August 27.
-After Labor Day, from September 3 to November 26 (the day before Thanksgiving) the market will run from 2 to 5:30 PM.
-Rain or shine, come out and Buy Fresh, Buy Local!
+In 2019, the market takes place every Wednesday from May 15th to August 28th from 3-7 PM.
+After Labor Day, from September 4th to November 27th (the day before Thanksgiving) the market will run from 2 to 5:30 PM.
+Rain or shine, come out and Buy Fresh, Buy Local!”

 Even though a farmers market may seem, on the surface, to be as simple as setting a date, having farmers show up to sell their goods, then pack up, go home and return the next week (same bat time, same bat channel), it’s really not that easy.
 The group responsible for bringing the Oakmont Farmers Market to Haverford Township, for helping the market to run smoothly every week, and for taking care of all the administrative, licensing, fiduciary and general legalese necessary for the market to happen is the all-volunteer Haverford Township Farmers Market Association, otherwise know as the HTFMA.